 The teeth require their fair share of nutrients to stay in the best shape.
 Foods rich in calcium, proteins, and vitamins make the teeth stronger.
 Include foods such as dairy products, fish, poultry, eggs, almonds, fruits, veggies, etc. in your diet.

-Call us at (562) 304-9548 or schedule an online appointment with Dr. Violet to know more about pediatric dentistry.
+Call Dentist in Whittier CA at (562) 698-9621 or schedule an online appointment with Dr. Violet to know more about pediatric dentistry.